Lev Vygotsky: Cultural mediation and internalization

 Vygotsky studied child development and the significant roles of cultural mediation and interpersonal communication.
 He observed how higher mental functions developed through these interactions, and also represented the shared knowledge of a culture.
 This process is known as internalization.
 Internalization may be understood in one respect as "knowing how".
 For example, the practices of riding a bicycle or pouring a cup of milk, initially, are outside and beyond the child.
 The mastery of the skills needed for performing these practices occurs through the activity of the child within society.
 A further aspect of internalization is appropriation, in which children take tools and adapt them to personal use, perhaps using them in unique ways.
 Internalizing the use of a pencil allows the child to use it very much for personal ends rather than drawing exactly what others in society have drawn previously:

 The child acts and speaks at the same time, both are intertwined in one continuous operation for him.
 In this way, a blend of speech and action arises, a peculiar mixture from an adult's point of view, but a completely natural state for the child, who from the very first days of life, due to his helplessness, finds himself in conditions where the path from him to things and from things to him goes through another person.

 Zone of proximal development

 The "zone of proximal development" (ZPD) is a term that Vygotsky used to characterize an individual's mental development.
-He originally defined the ZPD as "the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers."
-He used the example of two children in school who originally could solve problems at an eight-year-old developmental level (that is, typical for children who were age 8).
-After each child received assistance from an adult, one was able to perform at a nine-year-old level and one was able to perform at a twelve-year-old level.
-He said, "This difference between twelve and eight, or between nine and eight, is what we call the zone of proximal development."
-He further said that the ZPD "defines those functions that have not yet matured but are in the process of maturation, functions that will mature tomorrow but are currently in an embryonic state."

 The zone is bracketed by the learner's current ability and the ability they can achieve with the aid of an instructor of some capacity.
 The ZPD multidimensional model states that the ideas of the zone of proximal development can be applied to development in other areas of life such as personality development.